oonisim/AWS-CloudFormation/README.md

 Notes
 ---------------------
-AWS Linux AMI is used for the EC2 instances.
+* AWS Linux AMI is used for the EC2 instances.
 The account name is 'ec2-user'.
+* Snapshots are for information only and the details (eg. IP address, ELB DNS name) may not be consistent.